blockades/mmt_resources/research/security_shamirs.md

 However, these do not give a drop-in replacement for the secrets library we currently use.
 Adopting verifiable secret sharing would require a large change to our codebase and mean we need to reconsider several aspects of our model.
 But it would bring a great advantage in terms of security.

-### Share size has a linear relationship to secret size
+### Share size has a linear relationship with secret size

 Anyone holding a share is able to determine the length of the secret.
 Particular kind of cryptographic keys have a characteristic length.
 So the scheme gives away more information to custodians than is necessary.
 Our solution to this is to add padding to the secret to increase share length to a standard amount.